Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Right on the Rue de Rivoli, Librairie Galignani is continental Europe's first English-language bookstore, a book-lover’s paradise with hardwood shelves and mosaic floors.
 This may be your perfect France in fall moment, especially if you combine it with a glorious "African" hot chocolate (made with beans from three countries) at Angelina right next door.

 Shakespeare and Company needs no introduction, but only a reminder that such luminaries as Ernest Hemingway and James Joyce once haunted its aisles.
 I was once caught out in the rain right out in front so I rushed in.
 By the time the rain passed, I was too busy browsing to leave.
 You may suffer the same fate.

-With its large parks and outdoor attractions to visit, a rainy Paris doesn’t have to stand in the way of your love for nature.
+You may not feel like sloshing along the Tuileries Gardens on a soggy day, but a rainy Paris doesn’t have to stand in the way of your love for nature.
 Like a Garden of Eden in a jar, the city's greenhouses extend their tempting glass casings to welcome you into the green side of Paris.

 Head off to the Grandes Serres in the Jardin des Plantes, the Paris Zoological Park greenhouse, or the kaleidoscope of butterflies at the Jardin des Papillons in the Parc Floral.
 Admire nature around you, and listen to the soft sound of rain on the greenhouse glass.
 Experience this once and you'll actually be praying for rain!